Areson/areson.github.io/_posts/2019-11-20-event-driven-batch-processing.md

   - Scheduled Messages
 ---

-{% include mermaid.html %}

 One of the challenges I ran into trying to move to an event-driven model for processing our data what that some data streams still needed to be aggregated at some point.
 I mentioned in ["Moving from Batch to Event"]({% post_url 2018-11-19-moving-from-batch-to-event %}) that some of the data points we collect need to have a daily summary created and persisted to our SQL data warehouse.
-We could persist all the details to a staging table and run a daily ETL to do the aggregation, or maybe move it into the cloud and hook it up to a scheduled Azure Function that would run and do the same thing.
+We could persist all the details to a staging table and run a daily ETL to do the aggregation, or maybe move it into the cloud and hook it up to a scheduled Azure Function that would run and do the same thing. <!-- more -->

 All of these batch-oriented approaches just feel too...well, batch-like.
 The move into an event-driven model meant that we were now creating messages for each data point collected throughout the day, and work only happened if it _needed_ to.
 We had a JSON document created for each data set that our services collected data for.
 Relying on a scheduled job instead of an event had some implications that I didn't like.
 The job might miss some documents due to timing or have errors while processing some of the documents.
 If the errors are transient then we'd have to wait until the _next_ run of the job to get that data persisted.
 We either end up waiting a long time to have data show up or we make the job run more frequently, which means we might spend a bunch of time running the job when there is nothing to do.